 Spicy, saucy, fragrant Cuban-style deviled shrimp (or shrimp creole, or camarones enchilados) served over rice!
 Perfect for special occasions or weeknight meals!

-In 1975, my mom bought a Cuban paperback cookbook, which is now in shreds.
+In 1975, my mom bought a Cuban paperback cookbook.
 She had only been living in Miami for less than 5 years and didn’t even have a car!
 She had walked to a nearby pharmacy and picked up this little gem.
+This cookbook had a BUNCH of recipes from her childhood and our Cuban heritage.
+We’re talking vintage here.
+This book is now in SHREDS.

-This recipe for Deviled Shrimp is made Cuban-style but it actually reminds me a lot of jambalaya.
-Sure, jambalaya has sausage which this doesn’t but it has the same kind of spicy!
+This recipe below is for deviled shrimp made Cuban-style from my mom’s 1975 Cuban cookbook.
+It actually reminds me a lot of jambalaya.
+Sure, jambalaya has sausage which this doesn’t but it has the same kind of spice!

 Personally, I think it’s best served over rice.
 The rice soaks up the sauce and it’s just OH SO GOOD.
-This year, we served it over jasmine brown rice.
-Perfection!
+Sometimes, we serve it over jasmine brown rice, other times, just plain white rice.

 I hope you make this and you LOVE it!